aridjayarecipes/cutesrecipes.web.app/content/post/2528-recipe-of-favorite-paleo-banana-bread-grain-sugar-and-dairy-free.md

 1. In a large bowl combine last 6 ingredients and beat with an electric mixer till well blended
 1. Pour dry ingredients on top of liquid and blend for 3 minutes on med high speed.
 1. Use 2 small loaf pans, lone with parchment paper and cook at 350 for approximately 30 to 40 minutes, checking after 30 minutes with a toothpic.
-1. You could probably use this as a pancake recipe as well but it's not tested.
+1. You could probably use this as a pancake recipe as well but it&#39;s not tested.